 With content specific to the workplace context, this online training teaches what to say and do, to respond safely and appropriately to assist individuals in accessing professional help, without overstepping their bounds of their role.

 People walk away knowing how to identify potential mental health problems, whether at work or home, and how to respond without causing friction or making matters worse.
 Importantly, the course focuses on the issues most likely to arise in the workplace (anxiety, depression, and psychosis), and the way they’re most likely to manifest themselves.

 Organizations like the University of New South Wales, Broadspectrum, WorkCover QLD, Defence Housing, University of New South Wales, MSS Security, Defence Health, and Tradies Clubs NSW, to name just a few, use our online courses, as part of their standard induction procedures, or as an ongoing part of their regular learning and development programs.

-This online training course is part of their strategy to ensure sure that employees are on the same page; they have ticked the box from a compliance standard; and that they are also communicating to their employees from Day One that this organization commits to a mentally healthy working culture.
+This Mental Health Awareness online training course is part of their strategy to ensure sure that employees are on the same page; they have ticked the box from a compliance standard; and that they are also communicating to their employees from Day One that this organization commits to a mentally healthy working culture.

 This course is video based, and includes quizzes to test participant learning, as well as a certificate of completion.

 People who have bought this Mental Health Awareness course, have also bought Creating Personal Resilience